Updated: Sep 17

 On the pulpit, my father stressed love and compassion.
 Compassion, not judgment or guilt, was the better filter through which to understand the afflictions of mind and the hellish realms we co-create and perpetuate generation after generation.
 To suffer is human.
 Recognizing our interdependence, our commonality, our shared humanity, and suffering is the path to compassion and understanding.

 Many reading this may nod in agreement with the universalism espoused here.
 Imagining that we are woke or inoculated against powerful cultural memes or their influence, however, perpetuates ignorance.
 We imagine we've arrived, so there is nothing more to do, nothing to question, investigate, challenge, or explore.
 We remain asleep, imprisoned in what the ancient Toltecs called the Mitote (the Dream), in what Buddhists and Hindus call Maya (the Illusion).
 Many remain bound to this dreamlike world.

 Sounds woo woo.
 It isn't.
 As you read, here and now, photons of light are converted to electrical signals that are sent to the visual cortex.
 Information flows from the retina through the thalamus to the visual cortex.
 In the visual cortex, information gets processed in multiple stages.
 90% of the connections coming into the visual cortex, however, carry predictions from neurons in other parts of the cortex (Feldman Barret, 2017).
 Only a fraction of what we 'see' is raw, visual input.
 Your mind is filtering the content, conceptualizing to interpret sense experience, and deciding how to respond to these self-made constructions.
+In a recent study published in the apex journal Nature, researchers found that visual perception at the retinal level changes to maximize personal gain.
+Our cognitive biases are not just inaccurate judgments, but play an integral role in how we behave and see the world.
 Tibetan Buddhists call this deluded perception.

 A w is a w.
 An o is an o.
 An r is an r.
 A d is a d.
 In an instant, your mind stitches these together to form a word.
 But a word is not just a word.
 No two readers will interpret these words in the same way.